Skip to Main Content

 Planning Your Stay

-For context on how airport-adjacent properties at this tier compare to more destination-oriented choices elsewhere, the gap between a Mandarin Oriental Qianmen in Beijing and an airport Hilton is instructive: the former sits inside the city's historic core with direct cultural programming; the latter abstracts that entirely in favour of operational reliability.
+For context on how airport-adjacent properties compare to more destination-oriented choices elsewhere, the gap between a Mandarin Oriental Qianmen in Beijing and an airport Hilton is instructive: the former sits inside the city's historic core with direct cultural programming; the latter abstracts that entirely in favour of operational reliability.
 Neither is wrong.
 They answer different questions.

 At a Glance